-The undergraduate Junior Fellows Program provides meaningful research experience, insight into the profession of Political Science, and the opportunity to work closely with a faculty member or an advanced (ABD) graduate student on his or her current research project.
-The program is designed for advanced students wishing to gain the experience that will prepare them to succeed in their senior thesis work and/or stand out as they apply for research opportunities and advanced degrees.
-Junior Fellows will have a hands-on experience with the innovative research performed at the Department of Political Science and will gain valuable professional insight by working closely with their supervisor on a weekly-basis, attending a seminar series exploring the diversity of methods and approaches, and participating in a capstone research presentation workshop.
+The conduct of research and the profession of political science are somewhat of a mystery even to advanced and highly-qualified undergraduate students, regardless of their participation in the Honors Program or the University Scholar Programs.
+The Research Fellows Program rectifies this neglected area by providing meaningful research experience, insight into the profession of Political Science, and the ability to work closely with a faculty member or an advanced (ABD) graduate student.
+The program is designed for advanced juniors and seniors wishing to gain the experience that will prepare them to succeed in their senior thesis work and stand out as they apply for research opportunities and advanced degrees.
+Junior Research Fellows will have a hands-on experience with the innovative research performed at the Department of Political Science and gain valuable professional insight by working closely with their supervisor on a weekly-basis, attending a seminar series exploring the diversity of methods and approaches, and participating in a capstone research presentation workshop.

-Matching Junior Fellows with Faculty and Advanced Graduate Students
+Matching Junior Research Fellows with Faculty and Advanced Graduate Students

-The Junior Fellows program is highly competitive.
-The Program Director will assign Junior Fellows according to Faculty nominations and the needs of the projects, but not all projects or Junior Fellows are guaranteed to be matched unless nominated directly by a faculty member.
-Faculty and advanced graduate students (ABD) are encouraged to identify and recruit prospective Junior Fellows from their own classroom experiences, or voice their interest in working with a Junior Fellow from the open pool of applicants by providing the Program Director the open pool request.
-Junior Fellow applicants from the open pool will be chosen and assigned based on merit and fit with the research projects available that semester.
-Prospective Junior Fellows should apply to the program directly by following the guidance contained in the program documents.
+The Junior Research Fellows program is highly competitive.
+The Program Director will assign Research Fellows according to Faculty nominations and the needs of the projects, but not all projects or Research Fellows are guaranteed to be matched unless nominated directly by a faculty member.
+Faculty and advanced graduate students (ABD) are encouraged to identify and recruit prospective Research Fellows from their own classroom experiences, or voice their interest in working with a Research Fellow from the open pool of applicants by providing the Program Director the open pool request.
+Research Fellow applicants from the open pool will be chosen and assigned based on merit and fit with the research projects available that semester.
+Prospective Research Fellows should apply to the program directly by following the guidance contained in the program documents.

 April 15th for the following Fall semester